duncan3dc/sonos/README.md

 * getSpeakerByRoom(string $room): Speaker - Returns a Speaker instance for the first speaker with the specified room name
 * getControllers(): array - Returns an array of Controller instances, one instance per group of speakers
 * getControllerByRoom(string $room): Controller - Returns a Controller instance for the speaker assigned as coordinator of the specified room name
-* getPlaylists(): array - Returns an array of playlists, where the key is the playlist id and the value is the title of the playlist
+* getPlaylists(): array - Returns an array of Playlist instances
-* getPlaylist(string $playlist): array - Returns an array of tracks on the playlist, using a playlist id returned by getPlaylists()
-* addToPlaylist(string $playlist, mixed $tracks [, int $position]): boolean - Add a track to a playlist, optionally specifying the position, by default it will add the track to the end.
-Tracks are specified using the URI, and multiple tracks can be added by passing $tracks as an array of URIs
-* removeFromPlaylist(string $playlist, mixed $positions): boolean - Remove tracks from a playlist by their zero-indexed position.
-A single track can be removed or multiple by passing an array of positions
+* getPlaylistByName($name): Playlist - Returns a Playlist instance for the playlist with the specified name.
+If no case-sensitive match is found it will return a case-insensitive match, or throw an Exception if no match is found

 Speaker Class